If you have come directly to this page via

 will produce a far more efficient, consistent and longer lasting

 finish, on a wide variety of surfaces, (painted, bare metal,

 aluminium, composite, plastic, acrylic, Plexiglas, Lexan,

-verses 22 - 30 man hours with Drum type polishers.
-A Bombardier
+circular polishers verses 22 - 30 man hours with Drum type polishers.

-"Global Express" wing leading edge 2 - 4 hrs, verses
+A Bombardier "Global Express" wing leading edge 2 -

-with vastly improved safety, to not only the operators, but to
+to 250 hrs.), with vastly improved safety, to not only the operators,

 - QUIET: Most of the current air driven drum polishers